Sergio Bailey

+Early life and high school career

+Bailey grew up in San Diego with a single mother who worked "two, sometimes three jobs" and initially attended Helix High School in La Mesa before switching to Olympian High School in Chula Vista, where he could live with his godmother during the week.
+At Olympian, he was named offensive MVP of the football team for his junior and senior years.

 College career

-After attending Grossmont College, Bailey transferred to Eastern Michigan after his sophomore season in 2015.
+Bailey enrolled at Grossmont College, where he earned first-team all-conference honors as a freshman and honorable mention accolades as a sophomore for the Griffins.
+He transferred to Eastern Michigan after his sophomore season in 2015.
 In his two seasons, and 25 games played at Eastern Michigan, Bailey racked up 1,746 receiving yards with 114 receptions and 16 touchdowns.
 In his senior year, he played 12 games, recording 54 receptions for a career-high 878 yards and nine touchdowns.
 He played in 13 games his junior year in 2016, leading all EMU receivers with 60 receptions for 868 yards and seven touchdowns.

 Professional career

 Tampa Bay Buccaneers

 Bailey was signed by Tampa Bay Buccaneers as an undrafted free agent on April 30, 2018.
 On August 26, 2018, he was placed on injured reserve after injuring his ankle during pre game warm up before the third pre season game against the Detroit Lions.
 He was waived on May 6, 2019.

 Seattle Dragons

 Bailey signed with the Seattle Dragons of the XFL on January 24, 2020.
 He was waived on February 25, 2020.